First Timer’s Guide

 HOURS OF OPERATION

 Ticket Office hours are Monday–Friday from 9 am–5 pm, and concert-weekend Saturdays from 11 am–5 pm.
+The Ticket Office is closed on Sundays; tickets may be purchased on concert Sundays starting 90 minutes before the performance at the venue.
 On Fridays between Memorial Day and Labor Day, the office closes at noon.